StonyBrookNLP/PoMo/docs/README.md

                   }
                 ```

-4. Data Sources
+### Data Sources

    We used various data sources to construct PoMo.

    - CNN and DM
      - Used the tokenized CNN and DailyMail articles from: https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail
    - NYTimes
-     - Used the LDC's NYT corpus: http://www.ldc.upenn.edu
+     - Used the LDC's NYT corpus from 1987 to 2007: http://www.ldc.upenn.edu
    - Wikidata
-     - Use the wikidata dump from: https://www.wikidata.org/wiki/Wikidata:Database_download  (Dump date: 2018/06/25)
+     - Used the wikidata dump from: https://www.wikidata.org/wiki/Wikidata:Database_download  (Dump date: 2018/06/25)